microsoft/BotFramework-WebChat/ACTIVITYTYPES.md

 1. [Customize Web Chat with GitHub Stargazer Components](https://github.com/microsoft/BotFramework-WebChat/tree/master/samples/10.a.customization-card-components)

-Note: We do not recommend creating custom Activity Types.
+Note: We do not recommend creating custom activity types.
 Instead, please use the `event` activity type.